 Your dashboard features a personalized scorecard showing your performance as a Gengo translator.
-The scorecard focuses on quality, and also provides a summary of your work history at Gengo.
+The scorecard focuses on speed and quality, and also provides a summary of your work history at Gengo.

+Quality

-Quality Senior Translators review jobs using a system called GoCheck, which automatically calculates a job score based on error count, error type, error severity and word count.
-Scores range from 0 (lowest) to 10 (highest), and you are expected to achieve minimum scores of 7 at Standard and 8 at Pro.
-The quality metric-the most important indicator of your performance at Gengo-is a weighted average.
-This means that certain scores will influence your overall quality metric more than others.
-The two determinants that will set the influence level of each score are the job size and job recency.
-For further information on how your quality score is calculated, please read our blog post.
+Senior Translators review jobs using a system called GoCheck, which automatically calculates a job score based on error count, error type, error severity and word count.
+Scores range from 0 (lowest) to 10 (highest), and you are expected to achieve minimum scores of 7 at Standard, 8 at Pro and 9 at Ultra.

+The quality metric is the average of your last 5 GoCheck scores.
+This is the most important indicator of your performance at Gengo.